weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 11: Universal Circuits
+>
+> We showed an efficient construction of universal circuits that is actually a generic way to build a circuit for a Python program (and more generally any program in the "random-access memory" model).
+>
+> That concludes our discussion on circuits.
+We moved on to Deterministic Finite Automata.
+The slides are [here](assets/pdf/cs3120-class11-ink.pdf).
+>
+> Feb 18, 2025

+{: .announce-title}
 > Class 10: Circuit Size Hierarchy
 >
 > We showed that for every size s, there exists a function that requires roughly circuit size s to compute.
 It is a cool proof although it is only existential.
 The slides are [here](assets/pdf/cs3120-class10-ink.pdf).